mdkamran048/NIFTY50_Stock_Price_Prediction/README.md

 ![Screenshot (392)](https://github.com/mdkamran048/NIFTY50_Stock_Price_Prediction/assets/143988392/8f9404db-b86e-47ca-82c6-b05277f21738)

-This project focuses on stock price prediction for NIFTY-50 stocks using a robust model trained on four years of historical data.
-Users can input their stock preferences, quantities, buying and selling dates, allowing for portfolio analysis.
-Whether predicting future prices or using historical data, the model calculates the portfolio's returns, streamlining the process through integration with Google Sheets.
-This project provides a powerful tool for investors to make informed decisions and analyze their investments effectively.
+This project centers around the prediction of stock prices for NIFTY-50 stocks, employing a robust model trained on a comprehensive dataset spanning four years of historical data.
+Users have the flexibility to input their stock preferences, specify quantities, and designate buying and selling dates, enabling thorough portfolio analysis.
+Whether forecasting future prices or leveraging historical data, the model efficiently computes the portfolio's returns.
+Furthermore, seamless integration with Google Sheets enhances user convenience, offering a potent tool for investors to make well-informed decisions and conduct insightful analyses of their investments.

 ## Folder Structure
 | Files | Description |